-- (a) Slabs of one part cement to four parts vermiculite (by volume) concrete or of one part cement to four parts perlite (by volume) concrete, appropriately bonded to the concrete. - (b) Gypsum-vermiculite plaster or gypsum-perlite plaster, both mixed in the proportion of 0.16 m3 of aggregate to 100 kg of gypsum, in the form of either slabs appropriately bonded to the concrete, or as a sprayed or trowelled application applied in situ. - (c) Any other fire-protective building board or material, which has been demonstrated to be suitable for the purpose in a standard fire-resistance test.
+- (a) Slabs of one part cement to four parts vermiculite (by volume) concrete or of one part cement to four parts perlite (by volume) concrete, bonded to the concrete. - (b) Gypsum-vermiculite plaster or gypsum-perlite plaster, both mixed in the proportion of 0.16 m of aggregate to 100 kg of gypsum, in the form of either slabs bonded to the concrete, or as a sprayed or trowelled application applied in situ. - (c) Any other fire-protective building board or material, which has been demonstrated to be equivalent for purpose in a standard fire-resistance test.